Benchmarking and Enhancing VLM for Compressed Image Understanding: Enhancing with Adapter

 \subsection{Proposed Method}

-Based on the analysis in Section \ref{sec:gap}, we propose a unified VLM adaptor that can adapt to different types of compression distortions and close the generalization gap.
+Based on the analysis in Section \ref{sec:gap}, we propose a unified VLM adapter that can adapt to different types of compression distortions and close the generalization gap.
 Since fine-tuning the entire VLM requires substantial computational resources, incurs high costs, and is challenging to implement, we found that fine-tuning only the VLM encoder can still yield significant performance gains.

-Specifically, existing VLM vision encoders are generally based on the Vision Transformers (ViT) architecture \citep{han2022survey}.
+Specifically, existing VLM vision encoders are generally based on the Vision Transformers (ViT) architecture \cite{han2022survey}.
 We need to enable the encoder to understand the distortion types and corresponding compression levels of the compressed images, and incorporate this information as conditional input to the encoder.
 Assuming there are $m$ existing codecs with different types of distortion, each with $n$ compression levels, we first perform one-hot encoding for each compressor and then map it to the latent variable space through an embedding layer $T(\cdot)$ to get the codec condition embedding $C_{\mathrm{emb}}$, as follows:

 where $d$ indicates the embedding dimension aligning with the VLM vision encoder.
-To ensure that the entire VLM vision encoder can incorporate the codec condition at all positions, we refer to the fusion methods of conditional embedding and time embedding in conditional diffusion models \citep{rombach2022high, preechakul2022diffusion}, and add the codec condition $C_{\mathrm{emb}}$ to the rotary positional embedding (RoPE) \citep{su2024roformer} in vision encoder, yielding the new conditional positional embedding.
+To inject the codec condition into all spatial positions of the visual tokens, we draw inspiration from the fusion strategy of conditional embeddings and time embeddings in conditional diffusion models \cite{rombach2022high, preechakul2022diffusion}.
+We apply rotary positional embedding (RoPE) \cite{su2024roformer} to the dimensions $h$ and $w$ obtained after the input image is divided into patches, resulting in an initial positional embedding of dimension $d$ and add the codec condition $C_{\mathrm{emb}}$ to the RoPE representation, obtaining the conditional positional embedding $P_{\mathrm{emb}}$:

 Based on this, we can train the VLM's unified conditional vision encoder (CVE) with parameter $\theta^*$ using compressed images to distill the original vision encoder (VE) with parameter $\theta$, ensuring that the features extracted from uncompressed images ${X}$ through VE are as similar as possible to the features extracted from compressed images $\hat{X}$ through CVE.
 To achieve this, we introduce the following distillation loss $\mathcal{L}_d$, which aims to minimize the mean squared error (MSE) between the two output features: